-American conductor and pianist Scott Dunn is the Associate Conductor of the LA Philharmonic’s Hollywood Bowl Orchestra.
-He has recently led such distinguished ensembles as the LA Philharmonic, the Pittsburgh Symphony, the Atlanta Symphony, the Colorado Symphony, the Hollywood Bowl Orchestra, the St Petersburg (Russia) Philharmonic and has shared the stage with noted headliners guitarist Trey Anastasio, Beck, Natalie Cole, Sean Lennon, Chris Botti and others.
+American conductor Scott Dunn is the Associate Conductor of the LA Philharmonic’s Hollywood Bowl Orchestra.
+He has recently also led the Pittsburgh Symphony, the Atlanta Symphony, the Orchestra of St Luke’s, the Colorado Symphony, the LA Philharmonic, the Orchestre National de France, and the St Petersburg (Russia) Philharmonic, among others.